Home / Comparisons / Rocket Languages vs Babbel

 The first clear highlight for Rocket Languages is their audio lessons.
 As noted, these audio lessons are the backbone of this program, and what makes Rocket different from most other language apps.

-In my opinion, these audio lessons are incredibly engaging and do a great job of getting you to actually think under pressure and verbalize what you’re learning.
+In my opinion, these audio lessons are incredibly engaging, as they do a great job getting you to actually think under pressure and verbalize what you’re learning.

 One thing you’ll notice with a lot of other language apps, including Babbel, is that they don’t have large doses of listening or speaking exercises.
 In other words, there are no audio lessons.